TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 18:22:47 EDT 2014

 Ceol Ryder is currently studying Visual Communication in the Limerick School of Art and Design.
 He designed Clipper (2010), an experimental alphabet based on clippers.
 Not sure if this was ever made into an actual font.
 [Google] [More] ⦿

 The typophiles (mostly Wendell Pepperdine from Eugene, OR) discuss some issues related to math fonts after an initial complaint about Cambria+Math.
 Some passages:

-From Portland, OR, Dave Fabik's truetype fonts.
+From Portland, OR, Dave Fabik's free truetype fonts.
 Includes fonts such as Slipstream, Willow (1995, Rennie Mackintosh style lettering), DungeonBlocksFilled (1995), GrekoDeco (1992, based on El Greco Adornado by Fundicion Richard Gans), SableBrush, RoughBrush, Zoom, Quainte, DeRoos Caps (Lombardic).